Bringing Window Sound Barrier Solutions to Music City

 Nashville has the loudest dining spots anywhere, and that’s saying a lot.
 Throughout the country, our environments are getting noisier.
 This is why apps that measure sound decibels are now so popular.
 The SoundPrint app keeps track of restaurant-goers’ sound level records.
 You’ll find restaurants with sound levels of 70 decibels and below in some cities, and others ranking as very loud — higher than 80 decibels.

 Or try the CDC’s NIOSH Meter, an app made to measure sound where you work, dine, travel or play.
 It will give you an idea of the relative noise levels of the places you go, and how well sound can travel.

 Because loud venues populate the restaurant scene in Nashville, Tennessee, window sound barrier solutions are demand.
-If you’re near the music venues, Sun and Sound can soundproof your Nashville home.
-At Sun and Sound, we provide soundproof window inserts to support good health, a good night’s sleep and a calmer home environment.
+If you’re near the music venues, we can soundproof your Nashville home.
+At Sun and Sound Windows, we provide soundproof window inserts to support good health, a good night’s sleep and a calmer home environment.

 It’s True.
 A Quiet Home Supports Your Good Health.

 Nashville’s homeowners should know that groundbreaking research by M.S.
 Hammer and team at the University of Michigan School of Public Health, Ann Arbor, showed regular noise exposure puts people at risk of hypertension, strokes and heart issues.

 The Hammer study estimated 104 million individuals are exposed to a continual daily average sound level of more than 70 decibels, risking noise-induced hearing loss.
 The team wrote that tens of millions of people “may be at risk” of noise-related heart disease and other physical effects.
 They recommended noise regulation, outreach and education, and building alterations as the best preventative actions.